Minisat 01: EURD

 Being the result of the joint efforts of INTA and the University of California, Berkeley, this device was to conduct spectrographic observations of diffuse EUV radiation in the interstellar medium to examine the Mesosphere's composition.
 The focus of these observations were oxygen lines and high energy (above 10 eV), high mean life (above 1024 s) neutrinos whose presence may be indicative of dark matter.

-To archive that, the device employed two independent spectrometers equipped with modulable spectral band (between 350 and 1100 Å).
+To achieve that, the device employed two independent spectrometers equipped with modulable spectral band (between 350 and 1100 Å).
 This allowed to compare and filter the readings obtained to minimize systematic errors caused by the ionizing nature of EUV, thus, ensuring a higher degree of precision.
 Each spectrometer was about 40x40x13 cm in size and 11 kg in weight with acute grating (8 cm of diameter, 18 cm of focal length with holographically ruled 2460 lines/mm and made of silicon/boron carbide) to protect the measuring instruments.
 Under the grating, the Multi-Channel Plate (MCP) detectors with wedge and strip encoding are allocated, facing the exterior through a lens which provides them with 26º x 8º FOV and four possible positions.
-These were: open (transmitting all wavelength), shielded (blocks all emission and allows for internal radiation readings), magnesium fluoride filter (which allows to measure Lyman-alpha spectral series) and aluminum filter (which blocks most of the Lyman radiation while letting EUV through).
+These were: open (transmitting all wavelength), shielded (blocks all emission and allows for internal radiation readings), magnesium fluoride filter (which allows to measure Lyman-alpha spectral series), and aluminum filter (which blocks most of the Lyman radiation while letting EUV through).

-The device was placed at one end of the satellite, facing anti-sun direction and it was operated continuously during the satellite's life.
+The device was placed at one end of the satellite, facing an anti-sun direction and it was operated continuously during the satellite's life.

 CPLM

 Developed by the Technical University of Madrid the CPLM was experimentation module created to study the behavior of fluids when allocated inside axis-symmetric bridges under conditions of microgravity.
-It consisted on a test cell containing the fluid bridges embedded between several optical detectors, which were capable of measuring changes in position and shape of the fluid, and a command unit.
+It consisted of a test cell containing the fluid bridges embedded between several optical detectors, which were capable of measuring changes in position and shape of the fluid, and a command unit.
 This unit was itself built with a motor, able to change the direction of the bridges and to reset the experiment, and an accelerometer which measured the forces acting on the test fluid.
-The module was allocated inside a cylindrical container which also held the power supply, several temperature and pressure sensors and a back-up memory card.
+The module was allocated inside a cylindrical container which also held the power supply, several temperature and pressure sensors, and a back-up memory card.

-During its operational run the liquid bridge would be oriented perpendicular to the z-axis (Sun-to-satellite direction) and activated for 5 minutes once a week.
+During its operational run, the liquid bridge would be oriented perpendicular to the z-axis (Sun-to-satellite direction) and activated for 5 minutes once a week.
 As a result, the satellite would spin ±0.375 rpm longitudinally as a direct consequence from the accelerations applied at the CPLM.